 - Agricultural Manager

-While some agricultural managers can find work after finishing high school, many complex operations require an associate or bachelor's degree.
+While some agricultural managers can find work with only a high school diploma, many complex operations require an associate or bachelor's degree.
 These managers oversee operations in agricultural enterprises like farms, ranches, and greenhouses.
 They deal with the logistics of storing, transporting, and distributing crops and other goods.

 - Purchasing Agent/Buyer